Tim Miller (director): Director

 On April 8, 2011, Miller was hired by 20th Century Fox to direct the feature film Deadpool, based on the Marvel Comics character of the same name.
 It was his directorial debut, and was written by Rhett Reese and Paul Wernick, with Ryan Reynolds starring in the title role.
 Filming began late March 2015 in Vancouver, and the film was released on February 12, 2016.
 Miller was set to direct the sequel, Deadpool 2, released in 2018, but he departed the project due to creative differences with Reynolds.

 In January 2017, Deadline reported that Miller was in talks with James Cameron to work on and possibly direct a new Terminator film.
 Skydance Media confirmed in September 2017 that Miller would direct the next Terminator film.
 The title of the film was officially announced as Terminator: Dark Fate in 2019.
 During production of the film, when asked about backlash regarding the female main characters, Miller said that Mackenzie Davis's character Grace would "scare the fuck" out of "closet misogynist[s]."
 Despite favorable reviews, the film became a box-office bomb, losing upwards of $100 million.

 In mid-2017, Miller was hired to direct an adaptation of William Gibson's 1984 science-fiction novel Neuromancer for Fox, which will be produced by Simon Kinberg.

 In January 2023, Eli Roth's film Borderlands went through two weeks of reshoots directed by Miller, due to Roth's participation in Thanksgiving, a slasher film that was initially created by Roth as a parody trailer for Grindhouse but has since been promoted to a feature-length film.
 While Roth was not involved with the reshoots for Borderlands, he remained involved with the movie and gave Miller both his blessing and credit as an executive producer.

-In October 2025, Warner Bros. entered talks to purchase a sci-fi film directed by Miller entitled Shiver, which will star Keanu Reeves and be produced by Aaron Ryder and Matthew Vaughn.
+In October 2025, Warner Bros.
+Pictures entered talks to purchase a sci-fi film directed by Miller titled Shiver, which will star Keanu Reeves and be produced by Aaron Ryder and Matthew Vaughn.
+The film is scheduled to be released in the United States by Warner Bros.
+Pictures on August 13, 2027.